-Optic nerve and retina diseases
+Optic nerve and retina

-The optic nerve is formed from neuron cells of the retina.
-Farther from the orbit cavity optic nerve passes behind the eye (retrobulbar) into the skull cavity (middle cranial fossa) and at the level of the sella turcica forms a crossing of the optic nerve (optic chiasm).
-After the optic chiasm at the level of sella bundles of nerve fibers form the optic tract.
-Ophthalmoscopic examination reveals changes in the fundus, related to various forms of optic nerve pathology.
+The optic nerve is formed from the neurons of the retinal cells in the area of the optic nerve head.
+Further from the cavity of the orbit, passing behind the eye (retrobulbar), the optic nerve passes into the cavity of the skull (middle cranial fossa) and forms the intersection of the optic nerve at the level of the sella turcica.
+After the intersection of the optic nerves at the level of the Turkish saddle, bundles of nerve fibers form the optic tract.
+Ophthalmoscopic examination of the patient's eye allows identifying changes in the fundus associated with various forms of optic nerve pathology.

 - optic neuritis